Toyota Tacoma

-The Toyota Tacoma is a pickup truck manufactured by the Japanese automobile manufacturer Toyota since 1995.
-The first-generation Tacoma (model years 1995 through 2004) was classified as a compact pickup.
-The second generation (model years 2005 through 2015) and third generation (in production since 2015) models are classified as mid-sized pickups.
+The Toyota Tacoma is a pickup truck manufactured by Japanese automobile manufacturer Toyota since 1995.
+The first-generation Tacoma (model years 1995 through 2004) was classified as a compact pickup; subsequent models are classified as mid-sized pickups.
 The Tacoma was Motor Trend's Truck of the Year for 2005.

 As of 2015, the Tacoma was sold in the United States, Canada, Mexico, Costa Rica, Bolivia, Bermuda, and the French overseas collectivity of New Caledonia.
 Most markets across the world receive the Toyota Hilux in lieu of the Tacoma.

 The name "Tacoma" was derived from the Coast Salish peoples' name for Mount Rainier in the U.S. state of Washington.

 First generation (N140/N150/N160/N170/N190; 1995)

-The Tacoma was introduced in the US in February 1995 (March 1995 market launch) as a replacement for the Toyota Pickup, the name used for the Hilux in the North American market.
-Compared with the Hilux, the Tacoma is engineered with a greater priority on ride quality, handling, comfort, and safety over ruggedness and payload capacity.
-The design is intended to better suit the needs of the US and Canadian market, where pickup trucks are often used as personal vehicles, and less exclusively for commercial, agricultural, and off-road use.
+The Tacoma was introduced in the US in February 1995 (with a market launch in March 1995) as a replacement for the Toyota Pickup (which was the name used for the Hilux in the North American market).
+When comparing with the Hilux, the Tacoma receives engineering with greater priority on ride quality, handling, comfort, and safety over ruggedness and payload capacity.
+The design intends to better suit the needs of the US and Canadian market, where pickup trucks are used as personal vehicles rather than for commercial, agricultural, and off-road purposes.